Jesus the Bridegroom, Astonishing New Perspective

 Preparation for the Marriage of to the Bridegroom

 The actual wedding took place a year after the betrothal.
-During that time, the groom returned to his Father’s house and prepared a place for his Bride in his Father’s house.
+During that time, the groom returned to his Father’s house.
+He prepared a place for his Bride in his Father’s house.

 In my Father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place.
 (John 14:2)